Work management November 20, 2024 17 MIN READ

 2. Lead strategy (be prepared)

-This directly impacts your profitability—you incur higher costs without a corresponding increase in billable work, which can significantly reduce your profit margins and ROI.
+This directly impacts your profitability—you incur higher costs without a corresponding increase in billable work, which can significantly reduce your profit margins

 Scoro’s sales pipeline helps you ensure accurate capacity planning by showing all potential deals and their progress through various stages.